 - This is purely personal preference, but if you run a new exhaust without a muffler you’ll be able to hear the turbo and engine much better with the restrictions in the exhaust gone.

 - Legality is the biggest con of removing emissions equipment, at least in the US.
-You need to be aware that these modifications are only to be used in vehicles that aren’t to be driven on public highways, or only in a country without emissions guidelines, as the US regulations have made it so that modifications to these systems on a road going vehicle are illegal.
+You need to be aware that these modifications are only to be used in vehicles that aren’t to be driven on public highways, or only in a country without emissions guidelines, as the US regulations have made it so that modifications to these systems are for off-road vehicles only.

 - Another con to deleting your 3.0 Power Stroke is that the warranty can be voided by the dealership if they detect a tune (and they can, even with it returned to factory conditions.)
 Normally these systems are covered under the emissions warranty for 8 years/ 80K miles, which is actually quite robust, although I have noticed that a lot of times people are having clogged DPF filter and EGR issues right after the emissions warranty runs out.